 If you are normally comfortable in the summer with the air temperature around 75 degrees, for example, with a ceiling fan operating, you might be just as comfortable with an air temperature of 81 or 82 degrees.

 Because ceiling fans don’t involve the energy-intensive vapor-compression cycle, as do standard air conditioners, they use far less electricity, so they can save you a lot of money.
-A typical ceiling fan uses 90 to 110 watts of electricity, with Energy Star models averaging 65 watts.

 For decades, ceiling fans have changed little.
 Often called "paddle fans" or "Casablanca fans," most ceiling fans use rotating fan blades operated by standard AC (alternating current) electric motor.
 The waste heat generated by these fan motors necessitates the large, ventilated metal shroud that you see on most ceiling fans.
 Many of these fans become noisy as they age, as heat results in de-lamination of steel in the motor core.